apereo/cas/cas-server-documentation/installation/Mongo-Service-Management.md

 ```

-The following configuration in `cas.properties` is required.
+The following configuration in `application.properties` is required.

 ```properties
 mongodb.host=mongodb database url